saltstack/salt/doc/ref/cli/salt-cp.rst

 .. option:: -Q, --query

-    Execute a salt command query, this can be used to find the results os a previous function call: -Q test.echo')
+    Execute a salt command query, this can be used to find the results of a previous function call: -Q test.echo')

 .. option:: -c CONFIG, --config=CONFIG